 Zalinsky: I make car parts for the American working man, because that's what I am, and that's who I care about.
 Truth is, I make car parts for the American working man because I'm a hell of a salesman and he doesn't know any better.

-- In the Steven Seagal movie On Deadly Ground, the Big Bad's company, Aegis Oil, is filming a We Care commercial with caribou and seals covered in oil and basically milking it for all it's worth.
+- In On Deadly Ground, the Big Bad is introduced filming a We Care commercial for his company Aegis Oil, with caribou and seals covered in oil and basically milking it for all it's worth.
 But the instant the director says "cut," the first words out of the Big Bad's mouth are "Fuck!
 These animals stink!" and he's yelling at his men to get the animals out of there.

 - In Michael Clayton, fictional company United North Cared a Lot.

 - In the movie Pump Up the Volume, Hubert Humphrey High School's principal started hanging up posters promoting a student outreach program called BIONIC (Believe It Or Not I Care), encouraging troubled teens to call a phone number on the posters.
 The posters were nothing but a trap to catch pirate radio broadcaster Christian Slater with a wire-tapped phone.